kkeller39/knowledge-center/pages/documents/Messaging Channels/mobile app messaging/mobile-app-messaging-faqs.md

 **The following features are implemented as part of the solution:**

-* LivePerson utilizes the oAuth 2.0 and gets access as a 3rd party to the customer’s personal information.
+* LivePerson utilizes oAuth 2.0 and gets access as a 3rd party to the customer’s personal information.
 This process begins by accepting a unique and secure customer identifier from the app, relaying it (through the SDK when using app messaging) to the LivePerson backend and decrypting it to allow the agent access to the enclosed personal information.
 There is no need to expose the customer’s login credentials.
 * Authenticated conversations are available only inside the authenticated area and only after receiving an updated token from the brand’s server confirming successful login.
 This ensures that only the consumer can view the conversation with the brand.
 * The entire communication is delivered on top of secured https and wss connections.
 * Push notifications can be masked, or configured to exclude the actual message, and instead present only an indication that a new message is available to the consumer’s secure mailbox.
 This ensures that the data is available only to the consumer.
 Similarly, masking can be configured to hide inputted credit card numbers provided by the consumer from the agent, the consumer, or both.

 ### Q: Where is the information stored?

-**A:** In both iOS and Android, data generated by the LivePerson SDK and stored on the user’s mobile device.
+**A:** In both iOS and Android, data generated by the LivePerson SDK are stored on the user’s mobile device.
 The encryption is based on 256bit AES.
 Transcripts and other session variables are stored on the LivePerson DB as well.

 ### Q: For how long are transcripts stored?